 - a.
 Department of Undergraduate Studies in Business - b.
 Department of Graduate Studies in Business - c.
 School of Accounting

 6. School of Education (SOE)

 - a.
-Department of Teacher Education

-- b.
-Department of School Counseling and School Psychology

-- c.
-Department of Educational Leadership
+Department of Teacher Education - b.
+Department of School Counseling and School Psychology - c.
+Department of Educational Leadership - d.
+Liberal Studies/Undergraduate Education K-8 Program

 7. School of Nursing (SON)